 Having been under the rule of several empires, the Macedonian, the Arab, the Persian, and the Mongol, and later, the Soviet regime – Uzbekistan is home to many cultures.
 From traditions to architecture, you can catch a glimpse of each ruling empire in the culture and heritage of Uzbekistan.
 The people of Uzbekistan are quite friendly and are ready for small talk all the time, so be courteous!

 Food is an integral part of any culture, and Uzbek food is no different!
-The meals served mainly consist of meat, hence, vegetarians might have some problem while visiting this country.
+The halal-friendly meals served mainly consist of meat, hence, vegetarians might have some problem while visiting this country.
 Every meal begins with sweets and fruits, moving on to vegetables and salads, then soups, and the main dishes coming up in the end.
-Plov, shurpa, manti, lagman, shashlik, and samsa are few of the popular dishes that you must savour on your trip to Uzbekistan.
+Plov, shurpa, manti, lagman, shashlik, and samsa are few of the popular dishes that you must savour on your Uzbekistan holiday.